lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping/process-mapping.md

 # Learning Objective 2: Process Integration

 ## Introduction
-The Lab will cover how to map an integrations to a Milesone
+The Lab will cover how to map an Integration to a Milestone

 Estimated Lab Time: 10 minutes